hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter6.md

 The `project` operation allows us to produce this relation.
 The project operation is a unary operation that returns its argument relation, with certain attributes left out.

-For a union operation $r \cup s$ to be valid, we require that two conditions hold:
+For a union operation $r \cup s$ To be valid, we require that two conditions hold:

 1. The relations $r$ and $s$ must be of the same arity.
 That is, they must have the same number of attributes.
 2. The domains of the $i$th attribute of $r$ and the $i$th attribute of $s$ must be the same, for all $i$.